mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ##### Alternative Formulation
 The resolution of the WLS state estimation problem using the conventional method typically progresses smoothly.
 However, it is widely acknowledged that in certain situations common to real-world systems, this method can be vulnerable to numerical instabilities.
 Such conditions might impede the algorithm from finding a satisfactory solution.
 In such cases, users may opt for an alternative formulation of the WLS state estimation, namely, employing an approach called orthogonal factorization [[2, Sec.
 3.2]](@ref DCStateEstimationReferenceManual).

-Specifically, by specifying the `Orthogonal` argument in the [`dcStateEstimation`](@ref dcStateEstimation) function, JuliaGrid implements a more robust approach to obtain the WLS estimator, which proves particularly beneficial when substantial differences exist among measurement variances:
+Specifically, by specifying the `Orthogonal` argument in the [`dcWlsStateEstimation`](@ref dcWlsStateEstimation) function, JuliaGrid implements a more robust approach to obtain the WLS estimator, which proves particularly beneficial when substantial differences exist among measurement variances:
 ```@example WLSDCStateEstimationSolution
-analysis = dcStateEstimation(system, device, Orthogonal)
+analysis = dcWlsStateEstimation(system, device, Orthogonal)
 solve!(system, analysis)
 nothing # hide
 ```